Pupilage Programme at Johannesburg Bar

 The Group is mindful of its objectives in regard to its transformation policy in affording pupils the opportunity of undergoing pupilage at the Group.

-Persons wanting to apply to undergo their pupilage at The Maisels Group are invited to contact our secretary in this regard or to inform the Johannesburg Bar Council representatives of this request.
+Persons wanting to apply to undergo their pupilage at The Maisels Group are welcome to inform the Secretary of the Johannesburg Society of Advocates or its representatives of their request.